Is My Car Totaled If My Airbags Deploy?

 Although the ISTEA has made it a legal requirement for automakers to install airbags on all new cars and light trucks since 1998, no state or federal laws prohibit driving without airbags installed.
 You can legally drive a car even if its airbags have already been deployed and were not replaced.

 However, driving without airbags is inadvisable for many reasons.
-According to a 2007 study, airbags reduce driver fatality risk by 26%-52%, depending on the vehicle and airbag type.
+According to the most available recent data from 2017, airbags saved an an estimated 2,790 lives, and were shown to reduce fatalities by 11-14% depending on seatbelt use and vehicle type.
 Consequently, driving without airbags significantly increases the chances of a serious or deadly injury after a crash.

 If you or a loved one were involved in a car accident, call one of our Green Bay car crash attorneys as soon as possible.
 At Brian Hodgkiss Injury Lawyers, we can help you navigate insurance legislation, seek fair compensation from the at-fault driver, and give you the peace of mind you need after a crash that wasn’t your fault.